 I have to admit, 100% of the time, if you were to place two identical items in front of me, one having spectacular packaging and the other with horrible type and all the crazy colors of a fruit bowl, I’d pick the pretty packaging hands down.
 Even if it was more money, I’d buy the pretty packaging.
 Materialistic, maybe?
 Vain, maybe?
 I’d like to

 think hope chalk it up to good taste.
 But one this is for sure, it’s the graphic designer in me.
-I crush on good typography.
-I live for it.
-I’m constantly judging magazines and billboards for their kerning.
-I just can’t help it.
+I crush on good typography and am constantly judging magazines and billboards for their kerning.
+It’s in my blood.

 The other day I was leafing through my latest HGTV magazine and saw this cool article about covering candles that had sad packaging with pretty wrapping paper.
-Well that’s kinda fun!
+Well, that’s kinda fun!
 The photos sparked memories of a conversation I had with my former hairdresser Charles Lord.
-(A phenomenal hairdresser with a lot of quirk and sass BTDubs, anyhoo.)
-He took product he used in the salon and plastered it with his logo.
+(A phenomenal hairdresser with a lot of quirks and sass BTDubs, anyhoo.)
+He took the product he used in the salon and plastered it with his logo.
 That’s fun too!

 Kyla, why are you telling me all of this.
 Well, I gave myself a challenge.
 Find inexpensive candles that smell yummy, and give them a makeover.
 The rule was to stay under $10 total.
 Don’t look at the packaging.
 Only pay attention to the scent.
 Challenge accepted.
 I bought one from Fresh Market for under $2 and two from Target, one on clearance under $6 and the other for $2.
 Success.